laravel/docs/session.md

 Since the purpose of these methods is not readily understandable, let's quickly cover what each of the methods do:

 <div class="content-list" markdown="1">
 - The `open` method would typically be used in file based session store systems.
-Since Laravel ships with a `file` session driver, you will almost never need to put anything in this method.
+Since Laravel ships with a `file` session driver, you will rarely need to put anything in this method.
 You can simply leave this method empty.
 - The `close` method, like the `open` method, can also usually be disregarded.
 For most drivers, it is not needed.
 - The `read` method should return the string version of the session data associated with the given `$sessionId`.
 There is no need to do any serialization or other encoding when retrieving or storing session data in your driver, as Laravel will perform the serialization for you.
 - The `write` method should write the given `$data` string associated with the `$sessionId` to some persistent storage system, such as MongoDB or another storage system of your choice.
 Again, you should not perform any serialization - Laravel will have already handled that for you.